victorvuelma/serverless-offline-direct-lambda/README.md

 A Serverless Offline plugin that exposes lambdas with no API Gateway event via HTTP, to allow offline direct lambda-to-lambda interactions.

-Note - this requires the plugin 'serverless-offline'.
+Note - this requires the plugin [`serverless-offline`](https://www.npmjs.com/package/serverless-offline).

 ## Installation